BAN-AI-Multics/dps8m/docs/md/setcommands.md

 ##### LOGCARDS
 \
 \
 "`LOGCARDS`" configures the simulator to output a significant amount of diagnostic details regarding a punch device to the simulator console.
-This includes an "ASCII art" representation of the punched cards, where asterisks (`*`) are used to represent the punched holes.
+This includes an "`ASCII` art" representation of the punched cards, where asterisks (`*`) are used to represent the punched holes.
 It is recommended to enable this option only if you are attempting to diagnose a card punch issue.

         SET PUNn CONFIG=LOGCARDS=<0 or 1>
         SET PUNn CONFIG=LOGCARDS=<disable or enable>